Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Application: effective Hamiltonian for

+Multiple studies over the last decade have suggested that the SM predictions for the Wilson coefficients $C_{i\ell}$ might not be in agreement with experiment and that the discrepancies can be accommodated by allowing some form of new physics parameterized into these coefficients (see for example \cite{Capdevila:2017bsm} and references therein).
+We consider four operators in this paper (only the two unprimed ones for most of the study):

+Within the standard model the values of the corresponding Wilson coefficients are $C^\text{SM}_{9,10}=4.07,-4.31$ and $C^\text{SM}_{9^\prime,10^\prime}=0$ for both muons and electrons.
+New physics is parametrized in a model independent way as deviations in these coefficients from their SM values, $C_{i\ell} \equiv C_i^\text{SM}+C^\text{NP}_{i\ell}$ ($i=9^{(')},10^{(')})$.
+For simplicity we ignore other possible coefficients, assume that any new physics affects only the muons, and take the parameters to be real ignoring the possibility of CP violation.
+Notationally, the parameters used in the clustering exercise are the deviations from the SM, the $C^\text{NP}_{i}$ at a scale $\mu =4.8$~GeV.

-The Hamiltonian responsible for the decay modes $B\to K \ell^+\ell^-$ and $B\to K^{\star}\ell^+\ell^-$ can be found in Appendix~\ref{a:define}.
-This Hamiltonian describes a multitude of experimental observables in several decay modes of the $B$ meson in terms of a set of parameters known as the Wilson coefficients.
-Global fits have been used to extract preferred values for these parameters from all existing measurements.
+Equation~\ref{effH} describes a multitude of experimental observables in several decay modes of the $B$ meson in terms of the Wilson coefficients.
+These coefficients are thus the parameter set of our clustering study.
+Global fits have been used to extract their preferred values from all existing measurements.
 For example, the study in \cite{Capdevila:2017bsm} considers 175 observables to fit six of the Wilson coefficients.
 These fits have resulted in values that differ from the SM expectation by around five standard deviations and have therefore attracted much attention in the literature.
-In this section we study this system as a clustering exercise, but will need to reduce its dimensionality.
-To this end we consider only two parameters, namely $C_9$ and $C_{10}$ (except for subsection~\ref{s:fourp} where we add two more).
-Similarly we will reduce the number of observables to a set of fourteen, listed in Table~\ref{t:obs}, as detailed in Appendix~\ref{a:obs}.
-Our clustering exercise will thus start with a two-dimensional parameter space and a fourteen-dimensional observable space.
+In this section we study this system as a clustering exercise, and will need to reduce its dimensionality.
+Recall that within the clustering analysis we are interested in the detailed relations between parameter and observable space.
+We therefore begin by deliberately reducing the dimensionality of these spaces based on prior knowledge, selecting the parameters and observables of primary interest and later on explore the impact of additional parameters in subsection \ref{s:fourp} and the impact of additional observables in subsection \ref{s:moreobs}.
+To this end we consider only two parameters, namely $C_9$ and $C_{10}$ (except for subsection~\ref{s:fourp} where we add two more) because these have been singled out as the most important ones by the global fit studies.
+Similarly we will reduce the number of observables to a set of fourteen, listed in Table~\ref{t:obs} to work with a two-dimensional parameter space and a fourteen-dimensional observable space.